PingOne

 6. Click Save.

-7. Click the Resources tab, and then click the Pencilicon.
+7. On the Resources tab, click the Pencil icon.

-8. In the Scopes list, click or search the Profile scope to add it to the Selected Scopes section.
+8. In the Scopes list, locate the profile scope and select the checkbox to add it to the Selected Scopes section.

 A screen capture of the Edit Resources page displaying the email and profile scopes in the list of allowed scopes.